 c.
 Understand that each successive number name refers to a quantity that is one larger.

 MAFS.K.CC.2.5- Count to answer “how many?” questions about as many as 20 things arranged in a line, a rectangular array, or a circle, or as many as 10 things in a scattered configuration; given a number from 1–20, count out that many objects.

 MAFS.K.CC.1.3 - Read and write numerals from 0 to 20.
 Represent a number of objects with a written numeral 0–20 (with 0 representing a count of no objects).

-We will be looking at ways to make ten--such as 4 and 6 more or 3 and 7 more.
+We will be looking at ways to make numbers up to twenty--such as 10 ones and 6 more ones or 10 ones and 9 more ones.
 We will be working on writing the numerals correctly and on quickly identifying numbers.
-When your child sees a die, he/she should begin to quickly see what number is shown.
-We will be working with ten frames and again, your child should be able to quickly see what number is represented instead of having to count.
-Right now, we are working primarily on numbers to 10.
-We have almost completed Chapter 1 in our math workbooks and will begin chapters 2 and then 3.
+We will be working with ten frames and again, your child should be able to quickly see what number is represented instead of having to always count.
+Right now, we are working on numbers to 20.
+We are working on chapter 7 in our workbook.

-In Social Studies, we will be working on these standards:
+In Social Studies, we finish working on these standards:

 In Science our standards are:

 SC.K.N.1.1 - Collaborate with a partner to collect information.

 SC.K.N.1.2 - Make observations of the natural world and know that they are descriptors collected using the five senses.

 SC.K.N.1.3 - Keep records as appropriate -- such as pictorial records -- of investigations conducted.